conan-io/docs/README.md

 .. _`conan-center`: https://bintray.com/conan/conan-center
 ```

-In case you what to use explicit exteranal reference with a link, make sure it is not too long to exceed maximum line lenght, otherwise it
+In case you what to use explicit external reference with a link, make sure it is not too long to exceed maximum line lenght, otherwise it
-should considered to be witten as a normal external reference.
+should considered to be written as a normal external reference.

 ```
 If you are just evaluating conan, you can create an account on https://bintray.com